 Certain macaron recipes will recommend drying times between two and six hours.
 Some recipes even recommend aging the macarons in the refrigerator for up to three days before serving them.

 Check your recipe again and see how long it’s supposed to take for things to dry.
-If the recipe recommends aging the macarons in the refrigerator, then you should prepare the macarons well in advance so that you can serve them on the day that you actually wish to eat them.
+If the recipe recommends aging the macarons in the refrigerator, you should prepare the macarons well in advance so that you can serve them on the day that you actually wish to eat them.

 Your Oven Might Not Be Ideal